 What Is Facial Nerve Palsy?

 Facial nerve palsy is also known as paresis.
-Paresis means a weakness in the facial movement while palsy refers to a complete lack of motion, or facial paralysis.
+Paresis refers to a weakness in the facial movement while palsy refers to a complete lack of motion, or facial paralysis.
 Of course, as a parent, it can be frightening if your child cannot move one or both sides of his face, especially if you don’t know why the palsy has occurred.

 Facial nerve palsy can be a congenital deformity (birth defect), or can be acquired at any time in life.